NowPio/Webscraping-project/README.md

 # Running BeautifulSoup scraper

-In order to use BeautifulSoup scraper you should run "laptops-soup.py" in terminal or other python interpreter as for example VS Code.
+In order to use BeautifulSoup scraper, you should run "laptops-soup.py" in terminal or other python interpreter, for example VS Code.

 If you want to scrape more than 100 pages, change pages100 variable to "False".